Translation Commitments

 Faithfulness to the text

-I want the original voices of the scriptures to speak in their own strange way, trying to be true to both the Greek and English and the literary purposes of text.
+I want the original voices of the scriptures to speak in their own strange way, trying to be true to both the Greek and English, and the literary purposes of the text.
 Metaphors and image-words in the Greek text (e.g. “deviations”) will be used in place of stodgy technical terms (e.g. “sin”).
 This is also a translation, not a paraphrase or midrash.
 Extended elaborations are saved for footnotes rather than the translation.

 Avoid religious technical language

 Two thousand years of beautiful tradition clutter our hearing.
-Paul’s Informal phrases have calcified into formal religious jargon by repetition, sticking in our minds and our churches like glue.
+Paul’s informal phrases have calcified into formal religious jargon by repetition, sticking in our minds and our churches like glue.
 Entire libraries of rigid theological meaning have been drafted trying to fix in place words that used to have more informality and flexibility.
 I’m trying to recover that and make it accessible without a theology degree.

 Read with the oppressed

-The Bible as an oppressed people’s sacred library is steadily critical of power dynamics.
+The Bible, as an oppressed people’s sacred library, is steadily critical of power dynamics.
 When it appears to endorse the powerful, we read with the marginalized, such as our LGBTQ and BIPOC kin.
 People are always the priority over ideas.
 We discern the truth of theology by how it impacts the most vulnerable, not accepting or rejecting people based on fitting our theology and cultural norms.

 Trauma-informed translation